-The act creates the Children Services Funding Workgroup in ODJFS.
+The bill creates the Children Services Funding Workgroup in ODJFS.
 Details about the Workgroup's membership, duties, and procedures are described below:

-Duties (1) Investigate programmatic or financial gaps in the children services funding system; (2) Identify best practices currently employed at the county level as well as those that can be integrated into the system; (3) Identify areas of overlap and linkages across all human services programs; (4) Coordinate with the Adult Protective Services Funding Workgroup in ODJFS, if that Workgroup is created.
-Membership (1) The ODJFS Director or the Director's designee; (2) The Director of Budget and Management or the Director's designee; (3) The Director of Health Transformation or the Director's designee; (4) The Director of Mental Health and Addiction Services or the Director's designee; (5) The Director of Developmental Disabilities or the Director's designee;

-(6) A representative of the Office of the Governor, appointed by the Governor; (7) Two members of the House of Representatives, one from the majority party and one from the minority party, appointed by the Speaker; (8) Two members of the Senate, one from the majority party and one from the minority party, appointed by the Senate President; (9) One representative of the Public Children Services Association of Ohio, appointed by the Governor; (10) One representative from the Ohio Department of Job and Family Services Executive Directors' Association, appointed by the Governor; (11) One representative from the County Commissioners Association of Ohio, appointed by the Governor; (12) Representatives of any other entities or organizations the ODJFS Director determines to be necessary, appointed by the Governor.
-Appointment deadline The Workgroup's members must be appointed not later than June 23, 2014.
+Duties (1) Investigate programmatic or financial gaps in the children services funding system; (2) Identify best practices currently employed at the county level as well as those that can be integrated into the system; (3) Identify areas of overlaps and linkages across all human services programs; (4) Coordinate with the Adult Protective Services Funding Workgroup in ODJFS, if that Workgroup is created.
+Membership (1) The ODJFS Director or the Director's designee; (2) The Director of Budget and Management or the Director's designee; (3) The Director of Health Transformation or the Director's designee; (4) A representative of the Office of the Governor, appointed by the Governor; (5) Two members of the House of Representatives, one from the majority party and one from the minority party, appointed by the Speaker; (6) Two members of the Senate, one from the majority party and one from the minority party, appointed by the President of the Senate; (7) One representative of the Public Children Services Association of Ohio, appointed by the Governor; (8) One representative from the Ohio Department of Job and Family Services Executive Directors' Association, appointed by the Governor; (9) One representative from the County Commissioners Association of Ohio, appointed by the Governor; (10) Representatives of any other entities or organizations the ODJFS Director determines to be necessary, appointed by the Governor.
+Appointment deadline The Workgroup's members must be appointed not later than seven days after the bill's effective date.
 Workgroup administration The ODJFS Director must serve as the Workgroup's chairperson.

-Workgroup recommendations Requires the Workgroup, not later than September 30, 2014, to make recommendations to the ODJFS Director about: (1) Creating a distribution method for the \$6.8 million appropriated for children services, for possible submission to the Controlling Board.
+Workgroup recommendations Requires the Workgroup, not later than 120 days after the bill's effective date, to make recommendations to the ODJFS Director about: (1) Creating a distribution method for the \$6.8 million appropriated for children services, for possible submission to the Controlling Board.
 (2) Requiring the distribution method to focus on targeted areas, including adoption, visitation, recurrence, and re-entry.
-Workgroup termination Provides that the Workgroup ceases to exist on June 16, 2015.
+Workgroup termination Provides that the Workgroup ceases to exist one year after the bill's effective date.
 Appropriations (1) Appropriates \$6.8 million in fiscal year 2015 to a new Children Services appropriation item in the Controlling Board.
 (2) Permits the ODJFS Director to request a release and transfer of the \$6.8 million from the item to an appropriation in ODJFS to be used to implement the Workgroup's recommendations.
 (3) Reduces by \$6.8 million the Family and Children Services appropriation item in ODJFS.